Samuel-Hoskin/Manual-of-Me/guide.md

   - link: [Your Photo Link here (Inc https://)]
     alt: [text describing the image for those using screen readers]
 ```
 For each of the question, you can choose weather to  answer and include in your manual.
 Lets take `# How I learn best`.
-For each bullet point answer you want to give, enter ,tab dash
+For each bullet point answer you want to give, enter, tab and dash.
+You should end up with something looking like the below
 ```yaml
 # How I learn best
 Learn: